1973 oil crisis: Impact on Western Europe

 The EEC was unable to achieve a common policy during the first month of the embargo.
 It issued a statement on November 6, after the embargo and price rises had begun.
 It was widely viewed as pro-Arab, supporting the Franco-British line on the war.
 OPEC duly lifted its embargo from all EEC members.
 The other European states did not rally in defense of the Dutch who were left to fend for themselves and instead reached bilateral deals with Saudi Arabia, Iraq and Iran.
 Faced with a recession, there was a tendency within the EEC nations to turn inwards away from European integration.

 The price rises had a much greater impact in Europe than the embargo.
-The crisis retarded the movement towards European economic integration which had been gathering pace ever since the EEC (now the European Union) had been founded in 1957.
-The German historian Jens-Uwe Wunderlich wrote that in 1973 attempts to finish off the European common market came to a "complete standstill" in 1973 and it was not until 1977 that movement towards creating the common market resumed.
+The crisis retarded the movement towards European economic integration which had been gathering pace ever since the EEC, now the European Union, had been founded in 1957.
+In 1973, the German historian Jens-Uwe Wunderlich wrote that attempts to finish off the European common market came to a "complete standstill" in 1973 and it was not until 1977 that movement towards creating the common market resumed.

 As the EEC's customs union had made it impossible to raise tariffs against other EEC members, there was a tendency, especially pronounced in France and the United Kingdom, for governments to subside national champions with selected corporations receiving grants and tax breaks as a response to the crisis.
 In particular, the oil shock increased the appeal of nuclear energy as a way to achieve energy independence from the turbulent Middle East.
-Starting in March 1974 with the "Energy Plan" introduced by the premier Pierre Messmer, the French state made a massive investment in nuclear energy and by the 1990s 80% of all of France's energy came from nuclear plants.
+Starting in March 1974 with the "Energy Plan" introduced by the premier Pierre Messmer, the French state made a massive investment in nuclear energy.
+By the 1990s, 80% of all of France's energy came from nuclear plants.